-Search giant Google – known for its elaborate April Fool’s day pranks – was in damage control yesterday, after it accidently went through with its latest joke of paying a full tax rate.
+Search giant Google – known for its elaborate April Fool’s day pranks – was in damage control after it accidentally went through with its latest joke of paying a full tax rate.

 Google is now scrambling to have the funds returned and has removed the message from its search page.